linuxeye/lnmp/README.md

 - According to their needs can to install Pureftpd, phpMyAdmin
 - According to their needs can to install memcached, redis
 - According to their needs can to install ngx_pagespeed
-- According to their needs can to optimize MySQL and Nginx with tcmalloc
+- According to their needs can to optimize MySQL and Nginx with tcmalloc or jemalloc
 - Add a virtual host script provided

 ## How to use